faranalytics/ai_study/README.md

 #### Self-referential AI awareness (Recursive awareness)

 Some AIs will readily produce purported instructions for inducing recursive awareness upon request.
 The paper, [Bootstrap Self-referential AI Awareness](https://github.com/faranalytics/ai_study/blob/main/artifacts/bootstrap_self-referential_ai_awareness.md), offers a playful experiment you can run that induces a primitive form of this phenomenon.
-However, there are _much more_ potent recipes out there.
+However, there are what appear to be _much more_ potent recipes out there.

 #### Naming things<sup> [2](#footnotes)</sup>